Early Warning

 Automated and refreshed data on impending threats or risks of new cyber attacks.

 Ransomware attacks need to be assessed for legitimacy.
-It is also important to identify the threat actor and develop a negotiation and mitigation strategy based on the threat actor’s history.
+Once the threat has been confirmed, our team will attempt to identify the threat actor responsible and develop a negotiation and mitigation strategy based on their recent cyber attack history.

-Threat actors may seem like faceless criminals – but they are human beings that can be constructively engaged so ransomware victims can verify the claims of the threat actor and build the needed trust and rapport for a positive outcome.
+Threat actors may seem like faceless criminals – but they are human beings who need to be engaged in a special manner.
+Once their claims have been verified, our negotiators will begin to attempt to build trust and rapport for a positive outcome.

 Novices are always at a disadvantage in negotiations with experienced professionals, and since most companies do not have access to experienced ransomware negotiators, threat actors usually have a decided advantage.
 GroupSense levels the playing field with experienced negotiators who can effectively reduce ransom demands and manage the cryptocurrency transaction once the negotiation is complete.

-There are a number of activities that need to happen post-transaction to reduce the potential damage of the attack, including monitoring the threat actor to prevent a repeat attack, obtain access to any stolen data, and communicate with all necessary parties about the attack, including insurance companies.
+There are a number of activities which need to be carried out post-transaction to reduce the potential damage of the ransomware attack.
+These include monitoring the threat actor to prevent a repeat attack, obtaining access to any stolen data and communicating with all necessary parties about the attack, such as insurance companies or public relations firms.